📚 This post is part of our comprehensive guide: Faith-Centered Relationships: A Christian Woman’s Complete Guide

 If you’ve cried yourself to sleep…

-If you feel unseen, forgotten, or stuck…
+If you feel unseen or unsure…

 God is still with you.
-He’s not done with your story.

 “Let all that you do be done in love.” — 1 Corinthians 16:14